-Corporate PPAs explained
+Corporate PPAs Explained

-In Ireland, this finance solution is mainly available for Solar PV projects.
-Different service providers call this solution different things, from 'Solar PPAs', 'Solar Funded Solutions' to 'Solar as a Service', but all appear to have the same underlying contractual structure of a PPA arrangement.
+In Ireland, this finance option is currently mainly available for Solar PV projects.
+Different service providers use different terms, from 'Solar PPAs', 'Solar Funded Solutions' to 'Solar as a Service', but all appear to have the same underlying contractual structure of a PPA arrangement.